ogunlaluowolabi/community-health-tracker/README.md

 Community Health Tracker

 A Python tool for tracking and visualising key health metrics for open source communities.
-Built with real community management work in mind — the kind of metrics that matter when you are running contributor programs, managing onboarding, and reporting community growth to stakeholders.
+Built with real community management work in mind.
+It contains the kind of metrics that matter when you are running contributor programs, managing onboarding, and reporting community growth to stakeholders.

 ---------------------------------
 What it tracks